matrix-org/matrix-spec-proposals/proposals/3288-pass_room_type_in_3pid_invite.md

 This allows the identity server to generate a rich email to the invitee.

-Now that the matrix spec supports spaces, it would be nice to also provide this information to the identity server so that the email invite could be customized for spaces, current implementation would say wrongly that you are invited to a room when the room is actually a space.
+Now that the matrix spec supports spaces, it would be nice to also provide this information to the identity server so that the email invite could be customized for spaces.
+The current implementation would say wrongly that you are invited to a room when the room is actually a space.

 The goal of this proposal is to make 3pid invites space aware.